A sermon by Dean Sam Candler

 In each of our lives, in the lives of you and me, there is a way to avoid suffering and pain.
 There is a way, for each of us, not to be hurt in love, or to ever be betrayed at all.
 And that other way is simply not to love, not to let ourselves fall in love, not to give ourselves to other people.
 We certainly would never get hurt that way, would we?
 We could never love at all, instead of risking to lose in love.

-But, Christians call Jesus “Lord,” and “Divine,” because Jesus does give himself over in love.
+But, Jesus is Lord—we call Jesus “Lord”—we call Jesus “Divine” —because Jesus does give himself over in love.
 His action is the noble reminder of that smaller little ditty that we sometimes say, “Better to have lost in love, than never to have loved at all.”

 The ultimate act of handing over, then, is not the action of Jesus’s disciples.
 It is Jesus himself who performs the ultimate act of handing over.
 It is Jesus who is the ultimate betrayer; he hands himself over.
 He hands himself over to the rambling and inconsistent and erratic love of his followers, over and over again.
 Jesus hands himself over to the risk of love.

-In the Passion story, those of us who want to follow the love of Jesus are shown the fierce betrayals of love.
+Those of us who want to follow the love of Jesus are shown today the fierce betrayals of love.
 Love means giving ourselves over to others, even when they will not be able to love us back – at least not in the way we always want that love reciprocated.
 The people we love are the people who can hurt us the most.
 The people we love can be the people who damage us the most.